LukeGrahamLandry/franca/examples/circuit/README.md

 - show wire comments in the ui
 - :NotReorderingTheseBreaksOvertureLegNandverture
 - don't be checking names of components all the time (at least also check the ids are in the builtin range)
+- it's annoying that you can't see the wire values if it halts on a tick that was evaled in fast mode. delay all writes to the end somehow so can rerun the tick in slow mode after knowing it will halt?
+- if i keep morale long enough i want to do save_breaker too (simplex, isa, etc.)...

 ```
 // TODO: don't always recompile everything when loading a new circuit. it might reuse some custom components.